‘Disgraceful’ planning decision angers Amble residents

 A planning meeting descended into chaos as furious residents vented their frustration over the approval of plans for a new housing development in Amble.

-Land north of the Gut will be developed into a mix of supported living and residential homes
+Land south of the Gut will be developed into a mix of supported living and residential homes

 Locals from Amble branded the decision “disgraceful” while one man claimed he would have to sell his home as he “could not live” next to such a development.
 The meeting’s chairman, Coun Colin Hardy, was forced to delay proceedings and ask the public to leave as tempers flared.